zaius/docs/content/learn/basics/using-the-web-interface.md

 ![image](/images/app-stats.png)

-Each application also contains a statistics section that shows a graphical overview of the distribution of sucessful versus failed builds and deploys, and who are the top builders within your team.
+Each application also contains a statistics section that shows a graphical overview of the distribution of successful versus failed builds and deploys, and who are the top builders within your team.

 A specific build page for an application shows the steps that were